sdmans/mtg-remake/readme.md

 For the purpose of walking you through the process, click the second option, "Post a card to the market!".
 Then select the card added to your inventory via the selector at the bottom and click Submit Card.
 Once you do this, you'll be taken back to the profile view.
 To view the market, select "Market" in the navigation menu at the top of the page.

 ### Market View
 Once you've clicked the "Market" link, you'll be taken to a page with a number of cards listed on the page.
-Search for your username or the picture of the card you'd submitted and you'll see that your card is posted to the market.
+Search for your username or the picture of the card you submitted and you'll see that your card is posted to the market!

 You can then remove the card from the Market via the drop down at the bottom under, "Remove a Card from the market".
 This drop down will list all cards you've posted to the market.

+Once you're finished navigate to the Home View and, above the three main options, where it says that you're currently signed in.
+Click Sign Out to log out of the application.

 This completes the walkthrough for the application.
-With this application, you can create an account, search for cards, build a collection and add cards to the market!
+With this application, you can create an account, search for cards, build a collection and add cards to the market.
+Thanks for completing the walkthrough!